Frequently asked questions

-If you wish to commence your degree in the first semester of the year, beginning March, the due date for applications is usually 31 October of the preceding year.
+If you wish to commence your degree in the first semester of the year, beginning March, the due date for applications is usually 31 January of the year you wish to commence study.

-If you wish to commence your degree in the second semester of the year, beginning July, the due date for applications is usually 31 March of the preceding year.
+If you wish to commence your degree in the second semester of the year, beginning July, the due date for applications is usually 14 June of the year you wish to commence study.

-While it is best to apply by the required dates, late applications will usually be considered up until about one month before the start of semester.
+While it is best to apply by the required dates, late applications will usually be considered if places are available.

-International applicants should submit their forms early to allow sufficient time for visa documentation to be processed.
+International applicants should submit their application early to allow sufficient time for visa documentation to be processed.

-Once you have received an offer of admission to a degree in the Bioethics Program, you need to complete the enrolment process by attending an Enrolment Day.
-This is usually held about 10 days before the beginning of semester.
+Once you have received an offer of admission to a degree in the Bioethics Program, you need to complete the enrolment process as specified by the admissions team.
+It is possible to enrol electronically.

-Information about fees for this course can be found on the Future Students page of this course on the University of Sydney website.
-Please select the particular course you are interested in studying (a Masters, Graduate Diploma or Graduate Certificate in Bioethics) and the fee information is displayed in the right hand column.
+Information about fees for this course can be found on the fees page of this course on the School of Public Health website.

 Yes.
 If you work full time, you can be a part time student, as classes are held after working hours, on evenings and weekends.
 If you are a full time student, it is also possible to work part time.